Not Bank of England's role to regulate house prices: policymaker

 "Indeed, if you have an economic recovery, rising numbers of households and very tight supply - all of which we seem to have at the moment - it would be surprising if they didn't."

-Property website Rightmove said on Monday that asking prices for homes in London jumped 10.2 percent between early September and early October.

-This was the biggest monthly jump since the series began in 2002 and took annual price growth in the capital to 13.8 percent - yet gains in most other parts of the country lagged inflation.

-However, the FPC said in September that there was no immediate danger of a national housing bubble, and it lacks a clear mandate to tackle localized house price rises that do not threaten national financial stability.
+The watchdog said in September there was no immediate danger of a housing bubble.

-If the FPC does want to take action, the first real step it could take would be next September when it reviews the government's Help to Buy scheme.

-The scheme offers loan guarantees to home-buyers struggling to make a down payment on properties worth up to 600,000 pounds ($969,500).
-Lowering this limit would reduce the number of London properties that benefit, without affecting most purchases elsewhere.

 "We are watching for signs of over-extension on the part of the banks and the public, especially signs that borrowers were not in a position to withstand an eventual rise in interest rates, signs in general that a more speculative market might be developing: these might be expected to attract our attention," Taylor, a former CEO of Barclays bank, said.